uday1331/HotZone/README.md

 We use the `deployment` branch for deployment.
 To deploy, follow these steps:

 1. Navigate to the `web` directory and then run `yarn build`.
 This will place `build` folder in the server folder.
 2. With this, you are ready to deploy.
-Now, you can run `git subtree push --prefix server origin deployment --force`.
+Now, you can run from the directory `HotZone` (project root):
+   `` git push origin `git subtree split --prefix server`:deployment --force ``.
    This places the files required for the deplyment in the corresponding `deployment` branch.
+   Sometimes, if this command is not run properly, you may end up deleting the remote `deployment` branch.
+If that happens, follow the next section.

+## If you end up deleting the deployment branch:

+1. You should firstly restore the `deployment` remote branch.
+You can do this by pushing the subtree to the `deployment` branch.
+For this, from the directory `HotZone` (project root) do:
+   `git subtree push --prefix server origin deployment`
+2. Navigate over to the Heroku dashboard and restore the CI/CD.
+Scroll down to Automatic Deploys and from the dropdown, select the `deployment` branch.
+3. You still have to manually deploy this once.
+So Scroll further down to the Manual deploy section and click on deploy.